-The juvenile justice population snapshot from February 23, 2021, consisted of 89% male and 11% female, with a larger population falling within the transitional age youth age group.
-Of the 65 youth, 79% had their first petition filed by the District Attorney's Office between ages 14 and 16.
-During the time this group of youth have been supervised by Probation, 75% of the youth had five or less bookings into the Juvenile Detention Facility, with assault being the most frequent offense at 47% and property crimes following at 21%.
-The Juvenile Court has ordered restitution in 48% and community service in 43% of the supervised juvenile population.
-There are an additional 23% of the population that are pending the Court's ruling on restitution.
-Prior to 2021, the Probation Department had not maintained statistics on successful completion of court-ordered restitution and/or community service hours.
-Moving forward, the Department has put measures in place to monitor and track these data points for subsequent plan submissions.
+The juvenile justice population snapshot from February 23, 2021, consisted of 90% male and 10% female, with a larger population falling within the transitional age youth age group.
+Of the 52 youth, 46% had their first petition filed by the District Attorney's Office between ages 15 and 16, while 36% had their first petition filed between the ages 13 and 14.
+During the time this group of youth have been supervised by Probation, 77% of the youth had five or less bookings into the Juvenile Detention Facility, with assault being the most frequent offense at 38% and robbery following at 15%.
+The Juvenile Court has ordered restitution in 52% and community service in 35% of the supervised juvenile population.
+Of these youth, 26% have successfully paid off their restitution and 22% have successfully completed their community service hours.

-In reviewing socioeconomic and educational factors from the February 23, 2021 population snapshot, 54% were eligible for enrollment in Medi-Cal, 9.3% had active Individualized Education Plans (IEP), 2.7% had 504 Plans and 17.3% were identified as English language learners.
-According to the Yolo County Office of Education, the number of school changes not due to matriculation or expulsion was calculated, resulting in 920 school changes among these identified 65 young people during the course of their academic careers.
-The highest individual number of school changes was 43, with the low being 1 change of schools.
-Additionally, the number of days suspended totaled 636 and 3 students having been expelled.
+In reviewing socioeconomic and educational factors from the February 9, 2022 population snapshot, 72% were eligible for enrollment in Medi-Cal, 25% had active Individualized Education Plans (IEP), 4% had 504 Plans and 21% were identified as English language learners.
+According to the Yolo County Office of Education, the number of school changes not due to matriculation or expulsion was calculated, resulting in 683 school changes among these identified 52 young people during the course of their academic careers.
+The highest individual number of school changes was 44, with the low being 2 change of schools.
+Additionally, the number of days suspended totaled 11 and 2 students having been expelled.

-In examining Yolo County communities that face a significant public safety risk from juvenile crime, 45% of the justice-involved youth reside in Woodland, followed by 28% of justice-involved youth in West Sacramento.
-The cities of Woodland and West Sacramento will be prioritized in developing strategies to reduce juvenile crime.
+In examining Yolo County communities that face a significant public safety risk from juvenile crime, 46% of the justice-involved youth reside in Woodland, followed by 25% of justice-involved youth in West Sacramento.
+The cities of Woodland and West Sacramento continue to be prioritized in developing strategies to reduce juvenile crime.